-Inventory consists primarily of raw materials, which are recorded at the lower of cost or market using the standard cost method, which approximates first-in, first-out (FIFO) cost.
+Inventory consists primarily of raw materials, which are recorded at the lower of cost and net realizable value using the standard cost method, which approximates first-in, first-out (FIFO) cost.
 The Company periodically reviews its inventory for slow-moving, damaged and discontinued items and provides allowances to reduce such items identified to their recoverable amounts.